As my grandma says, “Well, isn’t that just tea with milk?” What’s so fancy about that?

 - In Mongolia, they make a salty milk tea called ‘suutei tsai’

 Making milk tea is easy once you figure out the basics.
 Luckily, there are only a few things you need to decide on.

 Milk tea is usually made with either black tea, oolong tea or green tea.
 I personally like my drink made with darker teas like black tea, but it’s really a matter of personal preference.

 - Black Tea is a great option to make a delicious glass of milk tea.
 Earl Grey is an example of black tea that’s easy to find in any grocery store.
-The breakfast teas (English and Irish) are also made with black tea.
+The breakfast teas (English, Irish, and Scottish breakfast teas) are also made with black tea.
 In China, Hong Kong, and Japan, black tea is known as red tea.